Executives’ ability to see themselves from the outside and others from the inside, plays an important role in effective team formation

 Lack of empathy prevents awareness of the experiences of others, even in organisations, and leads to insensitivity and misunderstanding.

-Because it is an early and critical element of our human experience, it could be argued that to resist expressing empathy in organisations, is to deny a fundamental characteristic of what makes us human.
+Because empathy is an early and critical element of our human experience, one could argue that to resist expressing empathy in organisations is to deny a fundamental characteristic of what makes us human.
 Visibly caring about the well-being of others creates reciprocity; empathy begets empathy.

 Work on empathy; develop your curiosity about yourself from the outside, and about others from the inside.
 Your organisation will be a better place.